jpravin664/Customized-Text-Editor/readme.md

    - Select a font and size using the drop-down menus and spinbox.
    - Switch between Light and Dark themes from the `Theme` menu.

-## Future Enhancements

-- ➕ Add more theme options.
-- ✨ Support for rich text formatting (bold, italic, underline).
-- 🔍 Syntax highlighting for various programming languages.

 ## Screenshots

 ![Light Theme Screenshot](screenshots/Light%20theme.png)
 ![Dark Theme Screenshot](screenshots/Dark%20theme.png)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need for a simple yet powerful text editor.
-- Built with the help of Python's Tkinter library.